How to drive safely after you turn 60

 If you're over age 60, driving may be getting riskier than you think.

-Research shows that our ability to see moving objects while we ourselves are in motion deteriorates much sooner than our ability to see stationary objects.
+Research shows that aging affects our ability to see moving objects while we ourselves are in motion — when driving, for example — much sooner than our ability to see stationary objects.
 Age-related eye diseases also can compromise vision, even before we are aware of symptoms.

-As we grow older, our driving skills are further challenged because we also lose peripheral vision and our reaction time slows.
+Our driving skills can be further challenged after age 60 because we also lose some of our peripheral vision and our reaction time slows.